10XGenomics/enclone/expanded.md

 larger than its true size.

 We believe that events of this type usually originate from plasma or plasmablast B cells.
 We thus focus on B cells on this page.
-However with obvious changes, the same methods apply to T cells as well.
+However with obvious changes, the same methods also apply to T cells.

 Disintegration might occur during or after preparation of the sample.
 One way to document such an event would be to create two libraries from a single tube of cells.
 If